 A: What do you mean by ‘pursuing you strongly’?
 If he’s texting you and asking you out for further dates then he is ‘into you’.

 If you become obsessed by a timetable – by date 6 he must have declared his love, by date 9 he must have bought me jewellery, by date 12 we should be moving in together……. you sending him running for the hills.
 Try to relax.

 I’m assuming he has a life of his own and needy isn’t attractive you know.
 5 dates is very early days and you sound like you have spent most of that time glued to your phone waiting for it to ring or beep.

 Think smart, sassy and independent.
 Make him chase you.
 That way you will keep his interest.

-Q: Can a high frequency noise from my neighbor’s solar panel inverter cause permanent ear damage?
+Q: Can a high-frequency noise from my neighbour’s solar panel inverter cause permanent ear damage?

-It is about 15-20 feet from my room and I can now hear almost the same high frequency noise at night even though the noise is not there (tinnitus).
-The solar panel system of the neighbor was activated about 4 days ago.
+It is about 15-20 feet from my room and I can now hear almost the same high-frequency noise at night even though the noise is not there (tinnitus).
+The solar panel system was activated about 4 days ago.